 Use of LLCs, Corporations, and Limited Partnerships as Transfer Vehicles

 Another method of achieving relative anonymity in the chain of title involves establishing a registered entity (an LLC, for example) that is filed with the Secretary of State.
-The first step, of course, is to establish the LLC; the second is to transfer the property to the entity; the third step involves transferring an interest in the entity to some third person or entity, accomplished by means of assignment of LLC membership interest.
+The first step, of course, is to establish the LLC; the second is to transfer the property to the entity; the third step involves transferring an interest in the entity to some third person or entity, accomplished by means of an unrecorded assignment of LLC membership interest.
 The LLC continues to own the asset, but the person owning the LLC has changed.
 There would be nothing in the real property records (chain of title) or in the appraisal district records that reveals the identity of the new principal.

 Note, however, that Texas registered entities must file an annual Public Information Report with the comptroller listing the “name, title, and mailing address of each officer, director, member, general partner, or manager” (See comptroller form 05-102).
 Eventually, therefore, someone truly determined to discover the real nature of the transfer may do so by accessing the comptroller’s records after the next annual PIR is filed.
 This vulnerability may be mitigated by using a trust along with layering techniques, including having a generic “authorized person” sign the PIR.

 Limited partnerships can also be used as anonymity structures.
 These are often set up as a group of corporations or LLCs with a shell entity acting as the general managing partner who is the only one shouldering general liability.
 Limited partner entities may be in turn be owned by other entities.
 LPs are often used to buy office buildings, apartment complexes, and shopping malls.